dhee-tree/majesticQuiz/README.md

 ## By: Ighomena Odebala

+Welcome to my Majestic Quiz repository, django-production branch.

 This is the django web application for [visualisng_data_task](https://github.com/dhee-tree/majesticQuiz/tree/main/visualising_data_task) on the main branch of this repository.
-Welcome to my Majestic Quiz repository, django-visualisation branch.

-This branch contains the code for the django web application that visualises the data from test C.
+This branch contains the code for the django web application that deploys the application to heroku.

 The application is built using the django framework and the data is visualised using the plotly library.